LumoSQL/lumosql/doc/lumo-sqlite-bdb-backend.md

 AGPL.
 That is the viral nature of a
 [Copyleft License](https://en.wikipedia.org/wiki/Viral_license).
 The
 [GNU Lesser GPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) would have avoided this, or indeed the original BDB license.
+Nevertheless, BDB is truly open source under GNU licensing without any tricks; it is just unhelpful for a library to be licensed as if it were an application.

 This definitely means:

 * All code linked to SQLite with a BDB backend is subject to the AGPL
-* Source code present in the same tree as the BDB backend is *not* subject to the AGPL
+* Source code present in the same tree as the BDB backend is *not* subject to the AGPL, so there is nothing to worry about distributing BDB source code
+* LumoSQL contributions to BDB code are covered by the AGPL, as well as the LumoSQL license.

 Without offering legal advice in any way, this probably means:

-* LumoSQL contributions to BDB code are covered by the AGPL, as well as the LumoSQL license
 * Users who have paid Oracle for a commercial licence to BDB code are probably exempt from the AGPL requirement, but do check with your open source lawyer